Students

 Youth Engagement

-In addition to hands-on experiences, The Manufacturing Institute produces and promotes content that empowers America’s youth to get a closer look at modern manufacturing careers and companies across the country and encourages STEM skills.
+In addition to hands-on experiences, the Manufacturing Institute produces and promotes content that empowers America’s youth to get a closer look at modern manufacturing careers and companies across the country and encourages STEM skills.

 Contact